You are $75 away from free shipping

 Depending on your starting base color, getting ash blonde hair could be a major change and may require bleaching.
 In that case, visiting a professional colorist is probably your best bet.
-That’s because bleach can do a number on your hair, and it’s also a pretty potent chemical to handle at home.
+That’s because bleach can do a number on your hair, and is a pretty potent chemical to handle at home.
 Also, if you’re starting with darker locks, it could require multiple bleaching sessions to achieve your desired hue.
 You can still get there!
 It will just take a bit more time and effort, so it’s usually best if a professional colorist guides you through the process.

 Maybe you’re a pro at at-home hair coloring, or you just don’t want to shell out for a trip to the salon, and that’s fine too!
-If you’re going to DIY, use the L’Oréal Paris Super Preference in Ash Blonde, Medium Ash Blonde, or Dark Ash Blonde, depending on how light or dark you want your blonde hair to be.
+If you’re going to DIY, use the L’Oréal Paris Super Preference in Ash Blonde, Medium Ash Blonde, or Dark Ash Blonde, depending on how light or dark you want your ash blonde hair to be.
 Just remember to follow the included directions to a tee, and keep in mind that it's a permanent hair color formula, which means it will require some mixing.
 If you have darker hair at the moment, you’ll also want to pick up the L'Oréal Paris Colorista Bleach.
 Stick to the directions and be sure to read and follow these tips.

-Unless you’re going for a super dramatic look (which is also fine!), you’ll probably want to keep your ash blonde looking as natural as possible.
+Unless you’re going for a super dramatic look (which is also fine!), you’ll probably want to keep your ash blonde hue looking as natural as possible.
 Using your natural eyebrow color as a reference, never bleach your hair more than two to three shades lighter in a single session.

 When we say virgin, what we mean is, have you ever colored your strands before?
 If so, it’s no problem, but it could affect the final outcome of your color.
 In general, the best coloring results are attained on hair that’s never been colored before.
 Previously colored locks are also more prone to damage from the bleaching process so it may be wise to reconsider visiting a professional colorist, at least for this part of the process.